gevuong/SaladBar/README.md

 - Create controls for game speed, stop, start, reset, and shape type
 - Have a styled `Canvas`, nice looking controls and title
-- If time: include buttons on the side to toggle the color scheme of the cells

 ### Bonus features

 There are many directions this cellular automata engine could eventually go.
 Some anticipated updates are:

-- [ ] Add options for different rule sets
-- [ ] Add multiple choices for starting states that are interesting
+- [ ] Incorporate a score count
+- [ ] User has ability to select a salad type
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)
+- [ ] Add calorie count as health bar